Zurich Altstetten railway station

-The station is well connected to the ZVV network, with bus and tram stops on both sides of the station.
+The station is situated within fare zone 110 of the Zürcher Verkehrsverbund (ZVV) and well connected to the ZVV network, with bus and tram stops on both sides of the station.
 Since 2022 the station also serves as the eastern terminus of the Limmattal light rail line.

 History

-The first station on the site was built by the Swiss Northern Railway in 1847, as part of their pioneering line from Zurich to Baden, and hence was one of the first railway stations in Switzerland.
+The first station on the site was built by the Swiss Northern Railway in 1847, as part of their pioneering line from Zürich to Baden, and hence was one of the first railway stations in Switzerland.
 Over time, this line became today's Zürich to Olten main line and the principal rail route between Zürich and northern and western Switzerland.
 The Zürich to Zug via Affoltern am Albis line opened in 1864, making Altstetten into a junction station.
 In 1907, the Swiss Federal Railways, who had taken over both lines, opened a workshop near the station.

-Operation

-Rail Services
+Layout

 The station has one side platform and two island platforms, served by five tracks, and has station buildings and entrances on both the north and south sides of the station.
 The platforms and entrances are connected by a pair of pedestrian subways.

-The track 1 is built very close to the station building, in pedestrian area, as a light rail track (embedded into pavement).
-It is not used during normal operations.
-The numbers of tracks actually in use start from 2.
-The track 5 has no platform.
-It is only used for the passing trains that do not stop at this station.

-S-Bahn

-For most of the day, the following regional services of the Zürich S-Bahn are provided:

-During weekends, there are also two Nighttime S-Bahn services (SN1, SN5) offered by ZVV.
+The tracks are numbered 2–4 and 6–7.